JULY 3 - 12, 2025

 Every year the Festival acknowledges musicians that have made a significant contribution to Saskatchewan’s music culture through the Special Recognition Award.
 This award has been received by many great artists who have and continue to shape the jazz community in Saskatchewan and beyond.

-2019 JIM HILL FESTIVAL BUILDER AWARD: SASKTEL
+JIM HILL FESTIVAL BUILDERS AWARD

 Past Award Recipients